kubeshop/testkube-docs/docs/articles/deploying-in-aws.md

 ## Ingress and Service Resources Configuration

-To deploy and expose Testkube to the outside world, you will need to create an ingress for Testkube's API server.
+To deploy and expose Testkube API to the outside world, you will need to create an ingress for Testkube's API server.
 In this tutorial, we will be updating `values.yaml` that later will be passed to the `helm install` command.

 In order to use the AWS Load Balancer Controller we need to create a `values.yaml` file and add the following annotation to the Ingress resources: